If you have a passion for working with the weather, along with strong mathematical and IT skills, a career as a meteorologist could be for you

 - Operational meteorologists working for the Mobile Met Unit (MMU) are attached to the Royal Air Force (RAF) and may be deployed around the world.

-To become a meteorologist you must have a degree although it doesn't need to be in meteorology.
-Other acceptable subjects include:
+To become a meteorologist you must have a degree, although it doesn't need to be in meteorology.
+Other accepted subjects include:

 - physics and physical sciences.

 A list of degree courses in the UK, which have been accredited by the Royal Meteorological Society (RMetS), is available at RMetS Courses.
 These courses meet the requirements of the Society's Chartered Meteorologist Accreditation Scheme.